Xtra-Computing/ThunderGP/docs/scheduling.md

 ![normal](images/sche0.png)

 This figure shows a processing routine without scheduling, the sub-partitions are arranged in sequence (the 1st sub-partitions goes to 1st CU), and the partitions are processed in order.
-From our observation, this naive arrangement have significantly bad influence on the performance because the unbalanced sub-partitions which have the same number of edges.
+From our observation, this naive arrangement have significantly bad influence on the performance because the unbalanced sub-partitions.

 ThunderGP schedules the sub-partitions in the following step: